WordPress/openverse/documentation/meta/release_and_deployment/index.md

 #### Force a deployment to a specific version (roll back, redeploy, re-run, etc.)

-Roll back and redeployment of the API and frontend follows an identical process, based on the approach of forcing a deployment of the app to a specific version.
+Roll back and redeployment of the API and frontend follows an identical process, based on the ability to force a deployment of the app to a specific version.
 Regardless of whether that version is the version currently running, a past version, or a completely new version, the same deployment workflows are used in all cases.
-The same process works to retry a failed deployment.
+This process also works to retry a failed deployment.

-To force a deployment of the API or frontend (of either environment) to a specific version, manually trigger the deployment workflow for the app and environment with the docker image tag that should be deployed.
+To force a deployment of the API or frontend (of either environment) to any specific version, manually trigger the deployment workflow for the app and environment with the docker image tag to deploy.

 To find historically deployed production image tags, refer to the title of the workflow runs for the app (linked in the table below).
 The `rel-*` image tags in